Dong-kyu-Kim/clustering_data/README.md

 Both clusters show a negative relationship between Marketing Budget and Revenue.
 As Marketing Budget increases, Revenue tends to decrease for both clusters, but the rate of decrease varies between them.
 Businesses in Cluster 0 may need to reassess their marketing strategies, as their higher marketing budget is not yielding revenue gains to match.
 Cluster 1 shows a more moderate decline in Revenue with increasing Marketing Budget, suggesting that marketing efforts might be more effective or have diminishing returns at a slower rate.

 #
-# Weekend RSVPs and Meal Price
+# Weekend Reservations and Average Meal Price

-Both clusters show a negative relationship between Marketing Budget and Revenue.
-As Marketing Budget increases, Revenue tends to decrease for both clusters, but the rate of decrease varies between them.
-Businesses in Cluster 0 may need to reassess their marketing strategies, as their higher marketing budget is not yielding revenue gains to match.
-Cluster 1 shows a more moderate decline in Revenue with increasing Marketing Budget, suggesting that marketing efforts might be more effective or have diminishing returns at a slower rate.
+Weekend Reservations and Average Meal Price - Both clusters show a negative relationship between Weekend Reservation and Average Meal Price.
+As Weekend Reservations increase, the Average Meal Price tends to decrease for both clusters.
+The scatter plot suggests that businesses in Cluster 0 might need to adjust their pricing models, as they see a more significant decrease in prices with increasing Weekend Reservations.
+On the other hand, businesses in Cluster 1 seem to have a more effective pricing strategy that allows them to maintain Meal Prices even as demand rises.

 #
-# Weekend RSVP and Ambience
+# Weekend Reservations and Ambience Scores

-Both clusters show a negative relationship between Marketing Budget and Revenue.
-As Marketing Budget increases, Revenue tends to decrease for both clusters, but the rate of decrease varies between them.
-Businesses in Cluster 0 may need to reassess their marketing strategies, as their higher marketing budget is not yielding revenue gains to match.
-Cluster 1 shows a more moderate decline in Revenue with increasing Marketing Budget, suggesting that marketing efforts might be more effective or have diminishing returns at a slower rate.
+Weekend Reservations and Ambience Scores - Businesses with higher Ambience scores tend to have more Weekend Reservations.
+The bubble chart indicates a general trend where businesses with higher Ambience scores tend to have more Weekend Reservations, and Cluster 0, with a better atmosphere, has higher Reservations on the weekends.
+However, the relationship is not necessarily linear, meaning there are variations within each cluster.
+Some businesses in Cluster 0 may still have lower reservations despite their higher ambiance scores, and vice versa in Cluster 1.

 #
 # Number of Reviews and Average Revenue